 You have been born into the family of God; you have been adopted as a son of God.
 You sometimes are even called babes.
-Now that implies that there is the capacity of life and growth within a new Christian and that, of course, is obvious.
+Now that implies that there is the capacity of life and growth within a new Christian, and that, of course, is obvious.
 We are to be growing.
-And here he says, Peter does, in I Peter 2, that “We are to grow by the pure milk of the word like babies grow.”
+And here he says, Peter does, in 1 Peter 2, that “We are to grow by the pure milk of the word like babies grow.”
+Like babies grow.
 If you don’t feed a baby the baby dies, obviously.

-You take a baby out of a hospital, like some people do and they want to get rid of it, and every once and a while you read about finding a dead baby in a trash can.
-And what happens is you don’t feed the baby, it dies; it’s obvious.
+You take a baby out of a hospital, like some people do and they want to get rid of it, and every once in a while you read about finding a dead baby in a trash can.
+And what happens is you don’t feed the baby; it dies; it’s obvious.
 And the same thing is true with a Christian.
-We are babies, we are to grow, and in order to grow the Word must be taken because the Word is our milk that brings us growth.
+We are babies; we are to grow, and in order to grow the Word must be taken in because the Word is our milk that brings us growth.

-And there are a lot of Christians like that that are just in the way.
+And there are a lot of Christians like that, they are just in the way.
 You know, you trip over them.
-They're always crawling around the floor messing with stuff and they are really not a whole lot of use to anybody.
+They're always crawling around the floor messing with stuff, and they are really not a whole lot of use to anybody.
 And the longer they stay that way, the more tragic it becomes.
 And so we assume that you want to grow.
 We assume in Christian life that where there is life there is growth.
 And so we desire that Christians would grow.
-And the way to grow is from the Bible and so we must study the Bible.
+And the way to grow is from the Bible, and so we must study the Bible.

-Second thing and we’ll move ahead.
+Second thing, and we’ll move ahead.
 The second reason that it is necessary to study the Bible is to defeat sin.
 We will never be able to defeat sin unless we defeat it with the Word of God.
-In Ephesians chapter 6, what is the armor that is used to fight again Satan?
+In Ephesians chapter 6, what is the armor that is used to fight against Satan?
 What is the one weapon the Christian has?
-The sword of the Spirit, which is what?
-The Word of God.
+The sword of the Spirit, which is - What? - the Word of God.
 The thing that defeats Satan’s temptation is the Word of God.
 There are a lot of scriptures that relate to that.
 It says in Psalm 119:11, “Thy word have I hidden in mine heart that I might not sin against Thee.”
 When a Christian takes the Bible in, it becomes a preventative to sin.